Breaking Down Beyoncé’s Grammy History - E! Online

 Queen Bey continues to reign.

-The 2022 Grammy Awards are set to kick off April 3 from the MGM Grand Garden Arena in Las Vegas and the Beehive is buzzing over a possible Beyoncé appearance.
+The 2022 Grammy Awards are set to kick off April 3 from the MGM Grand Garden Arena in Las Vegas and the Beyhive is buzzing over a possible Beyoncé appearance.

 The 40-year-old isn't up for any awards herself this year, but her husband, Jay-Z, who is nominated in three categories, including Album of the Year.
 With these honors, the "Empire State of Mind" rapper became the most nominated artist in Grammys history with 83 nods, surpassing Quincy Jones, with whom he was previously tied at 80.